CyVerse-learning-materials/group_project_quickstart/index.rst

 *Get started*
 --------------
-1. **Make a plan.** You should have a `data management plan (DMP) <https://en.wikipedia.org/wiki/Data_management_plan>`_ before you begin your project.
-There are many resources on the web to guide you on how to create a DMP.
-The most important element for this quick start are to know how you will organize your files and folders, what metadata you will use, and to make sure you have a *written SOP* for managing data.
+**Make a plan.** You should have a `data management plan (DMP) <https://en.wikipedia.org/wiki/Data_management_plan>`_ before you begin your project.
+There are many resources on the web to guide you on how to create a DMP, including this `CyVerse documentation <https://learning.cyverse.org/projects/foss-2020/en/latest/Data_management/dmp.html>`_.

+The most important DMP elements for this quick start are to know how you will organize your files and folders, what metadata you will use, and to make sure you have a *written SOP* for managing data.

 .. tip::
 		Before beginning your project, make a plan for how to name files and organize folders.
 Agree on which metadata are needed for each type of file, and set up protocols for adding metadata when files are uploaded.